Finnish Tatars: Tatars from Estonia

 At the turn of the twentieth century, five Tatar families lived in Estonia.
-In the 1920s, more of them had settled in Tallinn, Narva, Jõhvi and Rakvere, after which the number of Tatars was around 200–300.
+In the 1920s, more of them had settled in Tallinn, Narva, Jõhvi, and Rakvere, after which the number of Tatars was around 200–300.
 At the end of 1943, many came to Finland on motorboat rides.
 They registered as political refugees and applied to the Finnish military forces, where three Estonian Tatars, Ibrahim Zarip, Ahmed Haerdinov and Rafik Moks were admitted.
-Zarip was accepted as a sailor at the Turku naval station and after his service moved to Sweden and later lived his life in New York.
+Zarip was accepted as a sailor at the Turku naval station and after his service moved to Sweden and later to New York.
 Haerdinov, after his service moved to Sweden; Moks on the other hand to Canada.
 Six Estonian Tatars and their families received residence permit and later on, two families acquired a citizenship.
 Their recommenders were the Samaletdin family, imam Weli-Ahmed Hakim and merchant Ymär Abdrahim.

 Due to the fear of deportation and the uncertain conditions in Finland, many Estonian Tatars who came to Finland continued their journey to Sweden, and especially to the Greater Stockholm area.
 Before their arrival, only one Tatar, a tanner named Ibrahim Umarkajeff is known to have lived in Sweden.
 In 1949, the Tatars who had settled in Sweden founded an association that was initially called Turk-Islam Föreningen i Sverige för Religion och Kultur ('Swedish Turkish-Islamic Religious and Cultural Association'), later shortened to Islam Församlingen i Sverige ('Swedish Islamic Congregation').
 The association maintained a cemetery in the southern part of Stockholm.
 The Tatars lost their majority in the Islamic association in the 1960s and 1970s.
 In the 1980s, it was estimated that there were about 50 so-called full-blooded and 30 half-blooded Tatars in the country.
 Didar Samaletdin, a Tatar woman founded a restaurant called Djingis Khan in Södermalm with her husband in 1983.